 It’s so much easier to type and remember – plus it looks pretty.
 Is it a sign that you’ve been blogging too long when you think a URL is pretty??

-Because I like truncated posts, I recently switched Dans le Lakehouse to a format with page breaks.
+Because I like truncated blog posts, I recently switched this website to a format with page breaks.
 I feel like the blog looks much tidier now and I enjoy that new readers can see so many posts at once and immediately get a feel for my aesthetic and content.

 And, this might make me seem overly sensitive, but I feel inspired to blog more freely now.
 There’s so much pressure to create perfectly curated, pinnable content and to ensure that every photo is styled to perfection – even in-progress shots, which tend to be messy by nature.
 Sometimes this pressure is a creativity-squasher.
 I have actually decided not to post some projects because, although the “after” photo looked good, my progress photos didn’t turn out well (maybe too messy, poorly lit, etc), and I didn’t want to put those photos on the blog because anyone who landed on my blog would see them mixed in with better photos as they scrolled.
 I’ve been really struggling with wanting to share stories and make things with wild abandon, but then feeling this defeating pressure to constantly produce really amazing photos, every step of the way – and it’s difficult for me to take a magazine-worthy shot when I’m covered in dough or paint, or feverishly working on a project in the wee hours.